zhiliangxu/microsoft-graph-docs/authenticationmethods-usage-insights-overview.md

 ## What licenses do I need?

 Usage Reports are available for features that you've licensed for.
-Hence, this report is available if you have the capability to leverage self-service password reset and Multi-Factor Authentication in your tenant.
+Hence, this report is available if you have the capability to leverage self-service password reset and MFA in your tenant.

 ## Next Steps